ss-github-code/capstone_recsys/report/report.md

 ## Problem Statement
 ### Recommendations: What and Why
-As explained in the advanced course on [Recommendation Systems](https://developers.google.com/machine-learning/recommendation/overview) by Google, ML-based recommendation model is responsible for determining the similarity of items (movies, e-commerce, videos, etc.) in a large collection and then coming up with a recommendation based on a user's likes or interests.
-The goal of a recommendation system is to find compelling content from a large collection consisting of millions of items.
+As explained in the advanced course on [Recommendation Systems](https://developers.google.com/machine-learning/recommendation/overview) by Google, ML-based recommendation model is responsible for determining the similarity of items in a large collection of items (movies, e-commerce, videos, etc.) and then coming up with a recommendation based on a user's likes or interests.
+The goal of a recommendation system is to find a small number `k` (maybe 10, 20) of compelling items from a large collection of millions of items.
 Yes, the user can initiate a search to access content.
 However, a recommendation system can display related items that users might not even have thought to search.

 Two kinds of recommendations are commonly used:

-- Recommending the **top k** items to a user on their homepage personalized for that user based on their known interests/history
+- Recommending the **top `k`** items to a user on their homepage personalized for that user based on their known interests/history
-- Recommending the **related set of k** items once a user has clicked on/viewed/purchased a product
+- Recommending the **related set of `k`** items once a user has clicked on/viewed/purchased a product

 One common pipeline for Recommendation Systems consists of the following components:
 - Candidate Generation